 Data from the China Gold Association shows that China’s gold jewelry demand rose by 10% last year, reaching almost 700 tons.
 Demand for ornaments represented 60% of the nation’s 1,090 tons of gold consumed in the year and amounted to a third of the global jewelry demand.

 China’s jewelers are feeling the effects of the frenzy, especially given the approaching Lunar New Year.
 Chow Tai Fook Jewellery Group Ltd., the world’s largest jeweler by sales, saw its profits jump more than 40% in the six months through September, with sales in mainland China growing by 16% and those in Hong Kong and Macau growing by 13%.

 “We’re still optimistic for the coming year, even though we have a high base,” said Kent Wong, the firm’s managing director.
 “The trend of growth will continue.”
 Wong added that, as opposed to just decoration, Chinese buyers are also turning to gold jewelry as an investment.

 Given China’s share in demand statistics, heightened buying from the Asian nation could boost gold prices globally, aided by dollar weakness and inflation fears in the West.
 Jeffrey Currie, global head of commodities research at Goldman Sachs, said that the rise in Chinese wealth and the related uptick in emerging-market demand are unprecedented and have allowed gold to prosper in a difficult environment.

-Mariana Kou, an analyst at brokerage CLSA Ltd., said that China and Hong Kong could see single-digit growth in same store jewelry sales this year, driven by better consumer sentiment and an unusually long Year of the Rooster which amplifies gift buying.china, frank holmes, goldman sachs, inflation, stock market
+Mariana Kou, an analyst at brokerage CLSA Ltd., said that China and Hong Kong could see single-digit growth in same store jewelry sales this year, driven by better consumer sentiment and an unusually long Year of the Rooster which amplifies gift buying.china, Featured, frank holmes, goldman sachs, inflation, stock market